game-core/game-core-integrations/README.md

 This is the library responsible for GameCore integrations.
 Async code is used whenever possible, with synchronous code being "converted" and run in the main loop thread.

 While closely related to GameCore needs, this library can be used on it's own to support different services.
+Most integrations are based on third-party open source libraries, so you may prefer to use these instead.

 - [GameCore Integrations Library](#gamecore-integrations-library)
   - [Integrations](#integrations)